 Pilates and Spinal Rehabilitation

-Louise is also the in-house Rehabilitation trainer at Highfield Chiropractic Clinic, where she undertakes one-to-one sessions incorporating Pilates and the latest in rehabilitation research to help patients with low back pain.
+We also undertake one-to-one sessions incorporating Pilates and the latest in rehabilitation research to help patients with low back pain.

 What is Pilates?